Understanding the Effects of Air Pollution on Human Health

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 Pollution is hard to escape, no matter where you live.
 Both indoor and outdoor pollutants have spread to every corner of the world.
 As levels continue to skyrocket, more people are beginning to notice more negative health effects.
 A closer look at the six major air pollutants will reveal just how damaging pollution can be.
+Here are the effects of air pollution on human health.

 1. Particulate Matter 2.5